DKFZ-ODCF/nf-bam2fastq/README.md

 ## Remarks

   * By default, the workflow sorts FASTQ files by their IDs to avoid e.g. that reads extracted from position-sorted BAMs are fed into the next processing step (possibly re-alignment) in a sorting order that may affect the processing.
 For instance, keeping position-based sorting order may result in systematic fluctuations of the average insert-size distributions in the FASTQ stream.
 Note, however, that most jobs of the workflow are actually sorting-jobs -- so you can save a lot of computation time, if the input order during alignment does not matter for you.
-And if you don't worry about such problems during alignment, you may safe a lot of additional time during sorting of the already almost-sorted alignment output.
+And if you don't worry about such problems during alignment, you may save a lot of additional time during sorting of the already almost-sorted alignment output.
   * Obviously, you can only reconstitute complete original FASTQs (except for order), if the BAM was not filtered in any way, e.g. by removing duplicated reads or read trimming.
   * Paired-end FASTQs are generated with biobambam2's `bamtofastq`.
   * Sorting is done with the UNIX coreutils tool "sort" in an efficient way (e.g. sorting per read-group; co-sorting of order-matched mate FASTQs).

 ## Status

-Please have a look at the [project board](projects/1) for further information.
+Please have a look at the [project board](https://github.com/DKFZ-ODCF/nf-bam2fastq/projects/1) for further information.

 ## Parameters

 ### Required parameters

-  * `inputs`: Comma-separated list of input BAM-file paths.
+  * `input`: Comma-separated list of input BAM-file paths.
   * `outputDir`: Output directory

 ### Optional parameters